London Power Company: Nationalisation

-Upon nationalisation of the electricity supply industry under the Electricity Act 1947 the generating and transmission functions of the London Power Company were vested in the British Electricity Authority from 1 April 1948.
+Upon nationalisation of the electricity supply industry under the Electricity Act 1947, the generation and transmission functions of the London Power Company were vested in the British Electricity Authority from 1 April 1948.
 The distribution and electricity sales functions of the constituent companies were vested in the London Electricity Board on the same day.

 Colliers

 The LPC had its own fleet of coastal colliers to deliver coal to its power stations.
 Several were flatiron ships, built with low-profile superstructures and fold-down funnel and masts to pass under bridges upriver from Tower Bridge on the River Thames to reach Battersea.
-Those ships that were built for the LPC were each named after a person, several of whom were very prominent in the history of electrical engineering.
+Those ships that were built for the LPC were each named after a person, several of whom were prominent in the history of electrical engineering.

 The company's ships had brown upper works above hull level.
-The funnel was red emblazoned with the initials "LPC" in white, and had a black top.
+The funnel was red, emblazoned with the initials "LPC" in white, and had a black top.
 The house flag was red with the initials "L.P.C." in white capitals.